rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 ### Folder structure

 Having an intuitive folder structure or hierarchy is extremely essential for navigating through the documentation with ease.
 Dont worry about the documents given in them.
 I have explained that in the documents section next.
-Lets go through couple of examples below.
+Lets go through few examples below.

 Note : I have considered a documentation repo consisting of markdown files.
 You can assume similar structure for other tools like Confluence or Google drive or Sharepoint.